leandrocp/mdex/PROGRESS.md

 - starts parser state when enumeration starts
 - reads upstream only when downstream asks for a chunk
 - emits keyed `MDEx.Document` values
-- builds each document through `put_markdown/3`
+- runs every emitted document through the normal `MDEx.Document` plugin pipeline
 - holds an incomplete UTF-8 suffix between source chunks
 - keeps only the Markdown suffix that may still change
 - uses fragment parsing for that open suffix
+- emits stable AST nodes from the metadata parse without parsing them again
-- uses normal parsing for stable chunks and EOF
+- keeps the normal open AST for EOF instead of parsing it again
+- attaches plugins once per Stream enumeration
+- applies plugin parser options before metadata and fragment parsing
+- runs a fresh copy of the plugin pipeline for every emitted document
 - cleans up when the source ends, raises, or is stopped early
 - raises bad chunks, invalid UTF-8, and upstream errors during enumeration